The impact of nanoscale compositional variation on the properties of amorphous alloys: Introduction

-Amorphous materials are known to exhibit extraordinary mechanical properties \cite{review1, review2, greer_ma_2007, mech_light, Demetriou_NatMat_2011} in which computational analysis demonstrate the existence of shear-resistant structural features \cite{zhang2009bulk}, tightly linked to the presence of short-range order\cite{Cheng_ActaMaterialia_Mecahnical_2008}.
+Amorphous materials are known to exhibit extraordinary mechanical properties \cite{review1, review2, greer_ma_2007, mech_light, Demetriou_NatMat_2011} and some of the observations can be rationalised using computational methods, $\it{e.g.}$ linking shear-resistant structural\cite{zhang2009bulk} to the presence of short-range order\cite{Cheng_ActaMaterialia_Mecahnical_2008}.
 High-density icosahedral packing of atoms, with a Voronoi coordination polyhedron with index $\langle$0,0,12,0$\rangle$, $i.e.$ all nearest-neighbor pairs are five-fold bonds, exhibit the highest resistance to shear transformations, while the less-ordered and less-densely packed regions are easier to shear\cite{zhang2009bulk}.
-These results have $\it{e.g.}$ been used to rationalise the temperature dependence of the elastic limit of Co-B metallic glasses\cite{schnabel2015temperature}.
-Amorphous metals do not only exhibit extraordinary mechanical properties, their magnetic properties are equally unique.
-For example, metallic glasses can be extremely soft magnetically, exhibit gigantic magnetic proximity effects\cite{magnus_gig} and have even been shown to violate Hund's third rule\cite{kapaklis-violation}.
-The variations in concentration and coordination number are expected to play similar roles for the magnetic and mechanical properties as $e.g.$ discussed in the analysis of the density, elastic and magnetic properties of CoFeTaB and CoFeTaSi alloys using {\it ab initio} theory\cite{Hostert_2011_JPCM,*Hostert_2012_Scripta_Materialia}.
-This point is also immediate in the different proposed magnetic states in amorphous Fe, depending on the alloying element-induced atomic distances in Fe\cite{Krebs1987phaseseparationinFeZr, xiao1987nonuniqueness, bakonyi2012relevance}.
+These results have $\it{e.g.}$ been used to explain the temperature dependence of the elastic limit of Co-B metallic glasses\cite{schnabel2015temperature}.